-Imprisoned Catalan leaders sworn-in at Spanish Parliament
+Spanish first as jailed Catalan leaders sworn-in at parliament

-Five elected Catalan leaders were allowed out of prison for a few hours today, in order to be sworn in at the opening of the Spanish Parliament.
+In an unprecedented move, five Catalan leaders were allowed out of prison on Tuesday to be sworn in at the opening of the Spanish Parliament.

-Former Catalan regional vice president, Oriol Junqueras, as well as separatists Josep Rull, Jordi Turull and Jordi Sànchez won seats during Spain's April 2019 election.
-Raül Romeva also won a seat in the Senate.
+It is believed to be the first time that elected, imprisoned individuals have been allowed into the assembly.

-They are currently being held in prison, awaiting trial on rebellion, sedition and embezzlement charges, after the 2017 Catalan independence referendum, which was later declared illegal.
+Oriol Junqueras, Catalonia's regional vice president, and fellow separatists Josep Rull, Jordi Turull and Jordi Sànchez won seats during Spain's April 2019 general election.
+Raül Romeva, meanwhile, won a seat in Spain's senate.

-On Monday, the five politicians were escorted to Parliament to collect their official credentials.
+They are currently being held in prison, awaiting trial on rebellion, sedition and embezzlement charges.
+It is linked to their role in the 2017 Catalan independence referendum, which Madrid later declared illegal.

-Their trial was put on hold, but is expected to resume on Wednesday.
+On Monday, they were escorted to parliament to collect credentials.
+Their trial has been put on hold but is expected to resume on Wednesday.

 However, despite their election success, there is doubt over whether the politicians will be able to take part in debates.